-Ten temporary assignments for Casual Demonstrators in Anatomy, limited hours in term time only (October 2021 - June 2022)
+Seven temporary assignments for Casual Demonstrators, limited hours in term time (October 2022 - June 2023)

-Hourly paid rate: £16,79
+Hourly paid rate: £16.79 for Non-Students / £13.67 for Students

-Availability to present all teaching sessions is essential and will commence in mid-October 2021
+Availability to be present at all teaching sessions is important.

-Please send your Expression of Interest and CV as soon as possible to recruitment@dpag.ox.ac.uk
+Please send your Expression of Interest and CV as soon as possible to recruitment@dpag.ox.ac.uk.

-Informal enquiries may be directed to Dr Mike Gilder: mike.gilder@dpag.ox.ac.uk Due to the summer vacation period, Dr Gilder will reply to any enquiries from 1 September 2021.
+Informal enquiries may be directed to Dr Helen Christian: helen.christian@dpag.ox.ac.uk